The Triumph of Humanity and Social Justice

 A well known figure in the field of public art and architecture, Albie Sachs features a screening of the film: "The Constitutional Court of South Africa: Art and Justice/Light on a Hill," (35 min.) and follows up with a talk and Q and A focusing on construction of the Constitutional Court in the heart of the prison where both Gandhi and Mandela were jailed.

-He spent eleven years studying and teaching law in England, and a further eleven years in Mozambique working as a law professor and legal researcher.
-On 7 April 1988, a bomb that was placed in his car in Maputo by South African security agents, blew up.
-He lost an arm and the sight of one eye.
+In 1966 he went into exile.
+After spending eleven years studying and teaching law in England he worked for a further eleven years in Mozambique as law professor and legal researcher.
+In 1988 he was blown up by a bomb placed in his car in Maputo by South African security agents, losing an arm and the sight of an eye.

-In exile during the 1980’s, Sachs worked closely with Oliver Tambo, the leader of the African National Congress (ANC), and helped draft the organisation's Code of Conduct and statutes.
-After recovering from the effects of the bomb blast, he devoted himself full-time to preparations for a new democratic Constitution for South Africa.
-Finally, in 1990, he returned home.
-As a member of the Constitutional Committee and the National Executive Committee (NEC) of the ANC, he played an active role in the negotiations which led to South Africa becoming a constitutional democracy.
-After the first democratic election in 1994, he was appointed by then President Nelson Mandela to serve on the newly established Constitutional Court.
+During the 1980s working closely with Oliver Tambo, leader of the ANC in exile, he helped draft the organisation's Code of Conduct, as well as its statutes.
+After recovering from the bomb he devoted himself full-time to preparations for a new democratic Constitution for South Africa.
+In 1990 he returned home and as a member of the Constitutional Committee and the National Executive of the ANC took an active part in the negotiations which led to South Africa becoming a constitutional democracy.
+After the first democratic election in 1994 he was appointed by President Nelson Mandela to serve on the newly established Constitutional Court.